Study Abroad Programs for UIC Law Students Heading link

 Czech/Slovak Legal Institute Heading link

-Following the Velvet Revolution and a visit to Brno, faculty and alumni of the Law School, together with the encouragement and support of the dean of the law school, Howard T. Markey, established the Czech Slovak Legal Institute.
+Following the Velvet Revolution and a visit to Brno, faculty and alumni of the UIC Law, together with the encouragement and support of former dean, Howard T. Markey, established the Czech Slovak Legal Institute.
 It was an interest in helping the Czech and Slovak Republics emerge from the communist era as independent nations committed to the rule of law that led to the establishment of the institute.
-A variety of programs for students, attorneys, judges, and friends of the Law School were created over the years to foster a better understanding of the U.S. legal system as well as an appreciation of the cultures of the three partnering nations.
+A variety of programs for students, attorneys, judges, and friends of UIC Law were created over the years to foster a better understanding of the U.S. legal system as well as an appreciation of the cultures of the three partnering nations.